httpd.execline performs the business logic of a a static HTTP mirror. it is

 validated syntactically or semantically.

-this directory may contain a subdirectory named after each hostname,
+./visible-to-httpd/configuration/error_response_pages/this directory may contain a subdirectory named after each hostname,

 each containing subdirectories for a numerical HTTP status code, each

-containing a required message_body
+containing a required message_body file, an optional Content-Type

-file (defaulting to application/xhtml+xml; charset=utf-8
+file (defaulting to application/xhtml+xml; charset=utf-8), and an

-folder using the same scheme as the
+optional headers folder using the same scheme as the

-header specifications.
+default_headers header specifications.

-for example: if you wanted to handle 404s at my-cool-web.site
+for example: if you wanted to handle 404s at my-cool-web.site with

 an HTML file, write the contents of said file at

-in the same folder.
+and place text/html in a file Content-Type in the same folder.

 the error response code has a generic fallback built into the script.

-you can override this using a -fallback
+you can override this using a -fallback domain folder, like with

-domain-level default_headers
+domain-level default_headers.

-this directory allows you to override the extra headers sent along
+./visible-to-httpd/configuration/overrides/this directory allows you to override the extra headers sent along

 with a resource, and attach a status code other than 200 with them. a